Tommy Zagorski: Playing career

-Born and raised in Cleveland, Zagorski attended Benedictine High School and twice won the school’s prestigious Joe Rufus Spirit Award.
+Born and raised in Cleveland, Zagorski attended Benedictine High School and twice won the school's Joe Rufus Spirit Award.
 He helped the Bengals to a Regional Championship and State Runner-up finish his senior year while earning All-County, All-District and All-State honors as a team captain.
 He was the recipient of Mr. Benedictine, which is the highest honor any student can receive at the school.

 Zagorski played offensive line and defensive line for the Case Western Reserve Spartans from 2004 through 2007, while completing his degree in sociology.
 He was a four-year letterwinner, and was also awarded All-Region and All-Conference (University Athletic Association).

 Coaching career

 John Carroll

 Following his playing career, Zagorski joined the coaching staff at John Carroll.
-He started as a graduate assistant, working with the offensive line while completing his Master’s degree in school counciling from 2008–2010.
-He then served as the special teams coordinator and offensive line and tight ends coach from 2011–2012.
+He started as a graduate assistant, working with the offensive line while completing his Master's degree in school counciling from 2008 to 2010.
+He then served as the special teams coordinator and offensive line and tight ends coach from 2011 to 2012.
 When offensive coordinator Tom Arth was promoted to Head Coach prior to the 2013 season, he promoted Zagorski to offensive coordinator.
 Zagorski continued to coach the offensive line, while coordinating the offense in 2013 and 2014.

 Tennessee

-In 2015, Zagorski made a jump to Division 1.
-He joined Butch Jones’ staff at Tennessee as an offensive quality control assistant.
+In 2015, Zagorski made a jump to NCAA Division I. He joined Butch Jones's staff at Tennessee as an offensive quality control assistant.
 In this role, he was an assistant offensive line coach.
-The Vols went on to win the 30th Outback Bowl.
+The Vols went on to win the Outback Bowl.